nchlswhttkr/website/content/site.md

 I use the static site generator [Hugo](https://gohugo.io/) with a custom theme to build my website.
 It's fast and meets my needs for templating/content management.

 I like being able to write my posts locally in markdown.
-It's easy to read and write, and whenever I need something more complex I can easily drop in custom HTML snippets with Hugo.
+It's easy to read and write, and whenever I need something more complex I can easily drop in custom HTML snippets.

-As I write and push changes to Github, [Buildkite](https://buildkite.com/) schedules builds to be run.
+As changes are pushed to Github, [Buildkite](https://buildkite.com/) schedules builds to be run.
 Good thing they have a free tier for community/open source projects!
 It performs other scripted work as well, like [scheduling delivery of my newsletter](/blog/sending-out-my-newsletter/).

 ### Serving incoming traffic